Vincent5201/NTHU-Advance-Storage-System-Project-m08/README.md

 2. **Mode 2 (Monkey)**: Monkey algorithm-based cost-aware allocation.
 3. **Mode 3 (Age-aware Monkey)**: An age-aware enhancement to the Monkey algorithm that explicitly incorporates device performance characteristics.

-The framework simulates query latency, throughput, and false positive rates under varying configurations of empty query ratios, device latencies, and SSD failure profiles.
+The framework simulates query latency, throughput, and false positive rates under varying configurations of empty query ratios, device latencies, and SSD failure profiles. **It specifically models two distinct hardware topologies to evaluate degradation: one where performance bottlenecking is concentrated at the deepest layer, and another where low-performance devices are randomly distributed across the entire LSM tree structure.**

 ---